bmanczak/renderchat/README.md

 uv pip install -e .
 ```

-The tool will automatically install Playwright's chromium browser on first run.
+The tool will automatically install Playwright's Firefox browser on first run.

+Firefox is used for both ChatGPT and Claude (better Cloudflare bypass than Chromium).

 ## Usage